-It takes just a small amount of wax for a user to get high, which means that it is a form of the drug that is easier to hide, to transport, and to use without being noticed.
-The high can be intense and long lasting, up to a day or more.
-While police in most states are trying to crack down on this drug, in Colorado, contests are being held to see who can make the most potent form of wax.
-The competition is called the X-Cup and it draws people from around the country.
+It takes just a small amount of wax for a user to get high, which means that it is a form of the drug that is easier to hide, transport and use without being noticed.
+The high can be intense and long-lasting—up to a day or more.

 Is Wax More Dangerous Than Smoking Pot?